CapricanDRJ/discord_bots_legal/Hades_Star_RS_Q_Privacy_Policy.md

 ## **6. User Rights & Opt-Out**
 - **Obfuscated queue data cannot be modified or deleted** after publication.
 - **Users may stop interacting with the Bot at any time** to prevent their data from being included in queue aggregation.
 However, data received from a Hades’ Star webhook enabled by a corporation may still be processed, regardless of user interaction with the Bot.
 - **Corporations may disable webhooks or remove the Bot from the relevant channels** to stop data collection.
+- Internally obfuscated identifiers shown in public queue logs are derived from Discord user IDs.
+These are not linked to usernames or server details, and the Bot does not authenticate users or verify their identity.
+While the obfuscation is designed to limit identifiability, absolute anonymity cannot be guaranteed in small or highly active communities.

 ## **7. Limitation of Liability**
 - **The Bot is provided "as-is" without warranties of any kind**, express or implied.